Canon 1300D vs 5D Mark II

 The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 5D Mark II are two digital cameras that were announced, respectively, in March 2016 and September 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a full frame (5D Mark II) sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the 5D Mark II provides 21 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1300D has a resolution of 17.9 megapixels, whereas the 5D Mark II provides 21 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 1300D vs Canon 5D Mark II
+Body comparison: Canon 1300D vs 5D Mark II

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark II is notably larger (33 percent) than the Canon 1300D.
 Moreover, the 5D Mark II is substantially heavier (75 percent) than the 1300D.
 It is noteworthy in this context that the 5D Mark II is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.